great-divide/great-divide.github.io/_posts/2018-11-13-i_see_objects_everywhere.markdown

 Great!
 I thought I was homefree so I started fleshing out my views, cruising along and patting my self on the back for a job well done.

 Then I started making the logic for "terminating" a Contract...
 Basically in the Edit Contract page, we need to "Return the Tool", i.e. terminate the Contract.
 And that's where the madness began.
-For some reason, I cannot change the "active" (boolean) attribute of a Contract and have it persist.
-The moment i change a Contract to inactive, I expected to become inactive in its guise as the Contract itself, one User's borrower_contract, and another User's loaner_contract.

-But no!
-It doesn't!
-Even if I find those three instances and change them manually in the same method, the Contract itself immediately reverts back to "active: true" and I cannot for the life of my figure out why.
+I've hit a snag ensuring that all the relevant parties have been updated re: the new status of the Contract.
 I've Googled til my fingers were numb and read through Stack Overflow posts til my eyes crossed, and I still can't solve the problem.
 I'm sure it's right in front of me, and I look forward to getting through it.

+Stay tuned for the solution in part 2! (see that optimism? fake it til ya make it...)